MohammedZakiJoban/MohammedZakiJoban/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-Application for Cisco System using Java
+- 🔭 I’m currently working on ... linear regression application to predict students final exam marks based on past grades.
 - 🌱 I’m currently learning ...
-Python
+Tensorflow and Keras
 - 👯 I’m looking to collaborate on ...
 Java or Python
 - 🤔 I’m looking for help with ...
 Machine Learning
 - 💬 Ask me about ...
 Anything